Join us for stories, songs and movement! Make a simple craft to take home! This program is best for toddlers to children in first grade.

 Program schedule is subject to change.
 Contact the library 10 days in advance to request a sign language interpreter or if special accommodations are needed.

 Come enjoy games or puzzles at the library!
-We have games for both adults and kids over the age of 5!
-This event is fun for the whole family!
+We have games for both adults and kids over the age of 5.
+Whether you like card games or board games, you’re bound to find the game for you!
 Children’s games include Chutes and Ladders, Operation, Candyland, Polynesian Voyage, Uno and more.
+We also have Jenga and Twister!
 Adult and older children’s games include Monopoly, Scrabble, Cranium, Apples to Apples, playing cards, Charades and Telestrations.
 If you don’t know how to play, we’ll teach you!

 Children under the age of 6 must be accompanied by an adult caregiver.
 Should a sign language interpreter or other accommodations be needed, please notify the library at least ten days before the event.